-Eggs (eggs & products with a high egg content, ie mayonaise)
+Eggs (eggs & products with a high egg content, for example mayonnaise)

-Dr. Greger’s book How Not To Die and his nutritionfacts.org website are modern day encyclopedia’s of just about any food & health topic you can think of.
+Dr Greger’s book How Not To Die and his NutritionFacts website are modern-day encyclopedia’s of just about any food & health topic you can think of.

-Any statement that is made by Michael Greger is backed up by scientific evidence.
+Any statement that is made by Dr Greger is backed up by scientific evidence.

 To give you an idea of this: How Not To Die contains 562 pages, of which just over 150 are just references!

-Needless to say, Dr. Greger’s dietary recommendations are possibly based on the most complete and thorough evidence of the relation between food and health/disease.
+Dr Greger’s dietary recommendations is arguably the most complete and thorough evidence of the relation between food and health/disease.